pagopa-archive/io/README.en.md

 Static assets used by the app.
 This repository allows you to manage the contents that the app consumes (images, configurations, banners, municipalities data etc) as if they are code: versioned and with a code review process.
-Once a PR is merged on the main branch, a dedicated pipeline moves contents into IO CDN
+Once a PR is merged on the main branch, a dedicated pipeline moves contents into IO CDN.

 #### Infra
 *[io-infra](https://github.com/pagopa/io-infra)* <br/>Terraform definitions for cloud resources used by `IO`.